70 Things to do in Dublin

 - Take a walk through the Iveagh Gardens.

-- Take your time strolling through Powercourt Town Centre, take note of The Garden, Article and the Loft Market.
+- Take your time strolling through Powercourt Town Centre, take note of The Garden and Article.

 - Walk the length of Sandymount Strand, D 4.

 - Buy something at Jam Art Factory.

 - Go for a cycle through the Phoenix Park.

 - Buy some vinyl in FreeBird Records on Wicklow Street, D 2.